 Stuff that Happens

-Stuff about the induction
+Stuff that happens in the induction

 stuff that happens in the pleasant comedy